umairtarik/azure-appinsights-search/README.md

 # azure-appinsights-search

-A smart html tool for viewing Azure App Insights Data built using Azure AppInsights Rest API.
+A smart html tool for viewing your application instrumentation Data powered by Azure AppInsights.

 ***Note:** Rest API retrieves data only using appid & apikey. instrument key cannot be used.*